The Crosslink 2 Construction

 • Inherited origbft rules: The corresponding origbft‑proposal‑validity (resp. origbft‑block‑validity) rules hold for .

-• Increasing Score rule: Either or .
+• Linearity rule: .

 • Tail Confirmation rule: form the ‑block tail of a bc‑valid‑chain.